ulinnuhaha/NLP_Ladin/README.md

 FSL_llm.ipynb
 ```

-To perform the classification task using mBERT, please go to:
+To perform the classification task using mBERT, XLM-RoBERTa, mT5, please go to:
 ```
-SA_mBERT.ipynb
+SA.ipynb
 ```
 # Multiple-choice question answering (MCQA)
 The MCQA dataset consists of 764 entries (Italian and Ladin) with 3-5 choices.
 To perform this task, we utilize few-shot learning using Llama and m-BERT.